 Natural selection is not your friend

 At this point, I sometimes encounter people who argue that without vaccines, antibiotics, etc. we would evolve resistance to disease, and ultimately, nature would act to our benefit.
-If that is what you have been thinking, then I award you 10 points for cleverness, then I subtract 15 points for failing to understand how natural selection works.
+If that is what you have been thinking, then I award Gryffindor 10 points for cleverness, and I subtract 15 points for failing to understand how natural selection works.
 It is true that natural selection will cause organisms to adapt to their environments, but there are several really important clarifications that need to be made.

 First, populations evolve, not individuals.
 So the “wait for natural selection” argument does absolutely nothing for you, me, or anyone else who is currently alive.